FlaviaLu/SpinTrace/README.md

     - Click on the search button.
     - It takes some minutes until the search is completed.
     - Once you see the table in the screen click on the save button and select CSV format.
-- Example Jupyter notebooks are provided in the example directory for Haumea and Hektor.
+- Example Jupyter notebooks are provided in the example directory for Haumea and Hektor targets are described in Rommel et al. 2025.